 Fuck knows how they replenish their population but one of the best aspects of this community is that there’s another nuclear fallout shelter (Vault) next to this settlement of children.

 When you venture inside the Vault you may find a computer terminal and on the terminal is some guy’s diary entries.
 This guy had lost his own child and had no knowledge of the outside world, he ended up going mad because he could hear children… he had no idea that there was a community of children living right next door to this sealed Vault.

-Fallout has some amazing world building and though I’m more interested in the aesthetic of Fallout, I can’t but help feel that Bethesda have forgotten what made Fallout so great.
+Fallout has some amazing world building and though I’m more interested in the aesthetic of Fallout, I can’t but help feel that Bethesda has forgotten what made Fallout so great.

 It is also strangely coincidental that aspects of the original (non-Bethesda) Fallout games can be found in Skyrim.
-The quests that end up sprawling into the unknown, is appeals to the role play gamer and it seems unwarranted to be spoon-fed a back story.
+The quests that end up sprawling into the unknown appeals to me and it seems unwarranted to be spoon-fed a back story.

 In Fallout 4, no matter what you call yourself, no matter how you model yourself, you will always have a default character.
 You will always be Nate the soldier or Nora the lawyer and you will always have baby Shaun.
-You will always be frozen for centuries, you will always witness your spouses death and the kidnapping or your own son.
+You will always be frozen for centuries, you will always witness your spouses’ death and the kidnapping of your own son.